-It's common for there to be a rise in scams that specifically target university students when starting university.
-These can be online, via social media and email, or by phone, and are an attempt to gain access to systems or encourage students to disclose financial information.
+It is common for there to be a rise in scams targeting university students when starting university.
+These scams may take place online, via social media, email or by phone, and are an attempt to gain access to systems or encourage you to disclose financial information.

-They often come disguised as communications from the Home Office, UK Visas & Immigration (UKVI), Police, HM Revenues & Customs (HMRC), Department of Education, the Student Loans Company, PayPal and even BU services such as IT or the library.
-The scams attempt to get money from students or to use their identity; international students in particular have been targeted by these scams and in some cases have lost large amounts of money due to fraudulent emails.
+Often these scammers try to disguise themselves as being from a reputable organisation such as the Home Office, UK Visas & Immigration (UKVI), local or international Police, HM Revenues & Customs (HMRC), Department of Education, the Student Loans Company, PayPal or even BU services such as IT or the library.
+The scams attempt to get money from you or use your identity; international students in particular have been targeted by these scams and in some cases have lost large amounts of money.

 Examples of reported scams include:

 Make sure that you're aware of these and contact us if you are concerned about yourself or a friend.